CRSourcing/Wide-band-receiver/README.md

 It uses single conversion for frequencies below 50MHz and double conversion above.
 A NOS I2C tv tuner covers 50-860MHz.
 A "shortwave only" version (without tuner) can be compiled.
 The driver module "TVTuner.ino" is designed for Philips PAL I2C tuners and has been tested on UR1316-3 and CD1316-3 tuners.
 UV1316-3 tuner should also work.
 These tuners are currently available on the internet from several sources.
-Other Philips I2C tuners may have a different pinout and different IF and AGC specs, but should work as long as they use the same data format (4 byte packets).
+Other Philips I2C tuners may have a different pinout and different IF and AGC specs, but should work as long as they use the same data format (4 byte telegram).

 It may be possible to adapt it for other brands by adjusting the data packet that gets sent to the tuner.
 Philips tuners work fine with +3.3V on the I2C bus.
 Other brands may need level shifters.
 NTSC tuners use a different IF and would also require to adapt the LO frequency accordingly.